Skip to main content

 fn dependents() -> &'static [usize]

 Get a list of derived properties that depend on this property.
-The properties are represented by their Property::index().
+The properties are represented by their Property::id().
 The list is pre-computed in ctors.

 Dyn Compatibility§